 All Saints Anglican Church Nelson

-All Saints Anglican Church in Vanguard street, as "Noah's Ark", has withstood floods and fire, but is well maintained and well used today.
+All Saints Anglican Church in Vanguard street has withstood floods and fire, but is well maintained and well used today.

 In September 1862, the Vestry of Christ Church (the Church on the Hill) passed a resolution to divide Nelson city into two parishes.
 This was partly to cope better with the influx of Anglicans who arrived during the Taranaki Land wars - the Taranaki Refugees.
 Approved by Synod in October 1862, the Western Division of Christ Church (later All Saints) was constituted a separate parish in November 1862, with Trafalgar Street as the boundary between the two parishes.